mutablelogic/go-llm/README.md

 }
 ```

-For example, if you want to implement a tool which adds to numbers,
+For example, if you want to implement a tool which adds two numbers,

 ```go
 package addition